-outcome periods with a the limited number of observations, which results in wider confidence intervals.
+In a next step, we investigate the effects in specific outcome periods defined relative to the year of the first lottery participation.
+Figure 3 displays the estimates for the various outcomes from period t = 2 (i.e. two years after the lottery) up to period t = 12.
+The dots represent the period-specific LATEs and the bands correspond to the pointwise 95% confidence intervals based on the standard bootstrap.
+The triangles depict the estimated mean potential outcome among compliers under non-treatment, see for instance Huber and Wüthrich (2019) for a discussion of its computation.
+The triangles hence provide the relevant counter-factual of not moving to Liechtenstein.
+Against this backdrop we can judge the relative importance of the LATEs.
+The effects on the binary residence and employment dummies as well as the activity level are positive throughout all periods and statistically significant at the 5% level in most cases.
+However, many of the effects are imprecisely estimated in particular in later outcome periods with a limited number of observations, which results in wider confidence intervals.
 Nevertheless, the positive point estimates appear to be quite persistent with no sign of fading out at the end of the data window.
-Relatedly, the LATEs on the durations of residing or being employed in Liechtenstein from t=2 on monotonically increase as we consider later outcome periods and due to the persistence of the residence and labor market decisions over time, they appear to roughly follow a linear path.
-Panel (f) of Figure 4 provides the number of observations per outcome period as well as the number of trimmed observations, which is equal to zero just as for the pooled estimations.
+Relatedly, the LATEs on the durations of residing or being employed in Liechtenstein from t = 2 on monotonically increase as we consider later outcome periods and due to the persistence of the residence and labor market decisions over time, they appear to roughly follow a linear path.
+Panel (f) of Figure 3 provides the number of observations per outcome period as well as the number of trimmed observations, which is equal to zero just as for the pooled estimations.
 We also inspected the plots when controlling for age, gender, nationality, and missing dummies in addition to the lottery period dummies and obtained similar results.

-Figure 4: Effects over years.
-Dots represent LATEs, bands correspond to 95% confidence intervals, triangles depict mean potential outcome among compliers under non-treatment
+Figure 3: Effects over years.
+Dots represent LATEs, bands correspond to 95% confidence intervals, triangles depict the counterfactuals (i.e., mean potential outcomes among compliers under non-treatment)

-Approximately half of the observations in our evaluation data consist of participants that had already worked as cross-border commuters one year prior to their first lottery, the other half of potentially new labor market entrants were not employed in and thus, not commuting to Liechtenstein in the previous year.
-Tables 4 and 5 report descriptive statistics about personal characteristics separately for cross-border commuters and non-commuters in our evaluation sample.
+Approximately half of the observations in our evaluation data consist of participants that had already worked as cross-border commuters one year prior to their first lottery, the other half of potentially new foreign workers was not employed in and thus, not commuting to Liechtenstein in the previous year.
+Tables A.2 and A.3 in the Supplemental Online Appendix report descriptive statistics about personal characteristics separately for cross-border commuters and non-commuters in our evaluation sample.
 We see from the tables that the majority of applicants is male, on average 36 to 38 years old, and of either Austrian or German nationality.
-However, the share of the nationalities differs in both groups: German is the most frequent nationality among the non-commuters (on average 47%), whereas the Austrian nationality dominates among the cross-border commuters (on average 44%).15
+However, the share of the nationalities differs in both groups: German is the most frequent nationality among the non-commuters (on average 47%), whereas the Austrian nationality dominates among the cross-border commuters (on average 44%).25